Home » Articles » Topic » Media » Social Media

 Two states, Florida and Texas, passed similar, though not identical, laws to reduce such blocking, saying the social media companies were discriminating by not allowing certain people to use their platforms based on their political views.

-Trade associations for the social media companies sued the states over the laws, arguing that content moderation, which included removing posts or users, was a form of editorial judgment and protected by the First Amendment as their own speech.
-Just like the government can’t force a newspaper to publish something, the government can’t force social media companies to allow certain content on their platforms, they argued.
+Trade associations for the social media companies argued that content moderation, which included removing posts or users, is a form of editorial judgment and protected by the First Amendment as their own speech.
+Just like the government can’t force a newspaper to publish something, the government can’t force social media companies to allow certain content on their platforms, they argue.

-In 2022, two U.S. Circuit Courts reached different conclusions related to a state’s ability to pass laws regulating a social media company’s content-moderation activities.
+The Supreme Court took the case after two U.S. Circuit Courts in 2022 reached different conclusions related to a state’s ability to pass laws regulating a social media company’s content-moderation activities.

 In NetChoice v.
 Attorney General of Florida the 11th Circuit Court of Appeals upheld an injunction preventing the Florida law from going into effect, saying the “Stop Social Media Censorship Act” would likely be found to violate the First Amendment.
 The Florida law sought to prohibit social media companies from “deplatforming” political candidates, from prioritizing or deprioritizing any post or message by or about a candidate and from removing anything posted by a “journalistic enterprise” based on content.